 4. Changing Perspectives

-Like reverse ordering, this disrupts schema-driven memory reconstruction.
+Like reverse ordering, this disrupts the witness’s own schema-driven narrative.

 Flaws of the Standard Police Interview (SPI)

-- Negative Phrasing and Leading Questions: The SPI often features negative phrasing (e.g., “I don’t suppose you can tell me…”) which demotivates witnesses, as well as leading questions that can permanently distort memory.
+- Negative Phrasing and Leading Questions: Wording such as “I don’t suppose you can tell me…” demotivates witnesses, and leading questions can distort memory (Bekerian & Bowers, 1983).

 Theoretical Foundations of the Cognitive Interview